Flowers for Mrs Harris (musical): Sweden (2024)

 The premiere Swedish production played September-December 2024, produced by Wermland Opera in Karlstad.
 It was directed by Niklas Riesbeck, with musical direction and new orchestrations (for 35-piece orchestra) by Jonas Nydesjö.
 Swedish translation by Staffan Berg (lyrics) and Niklas Riesbeck (book).
 Ada Harris was played by Cecilie Nerfornt Thorgersen.

 USA (2025)

-The premiere North American production will take place at The Ruth Theatre in Utah in September 2025, directed by Barta Heiner.
+The premiere North American production opened at The Ruth Theatre in Utah in September 2025, directed by Barta Heiner.